SCPSharp/scp-sharp/README.md

 Pull requests are welcome.

+If you are not good at Chinese, just keep the language files and I will add them for you.

 ### Assets

 PRs are welcome, too, but you have better to create a draft PR.
 Attention on the license compatibility when using other resources.